Corporate Governance

 • In fiscal year 2025, a total of 14 meetings of the Board of Directors were held.

-• The total amounts of monthly remuneration, bonuses, and share-based compensation for directors are disclosed in the Business Report.
+• The total amounts of monthly compensation, bonuses, and share-based compensation for directors are disclosed in the Business Report.

-• The remuneration system consists of fixed compensation (monthly remuneration) and variable compensation (bonuses and share-based compensation).
+• The compensation system consists of fixed compensation (monthly compensation) and variable compensation (bonuses and share-based compensation).

-• For directors who also serve as Executive Officers and for Executive Officers, remuneration consists of monthly remuneration, bonuses, and share-based compensation.
-For directors who do not serve concurrently as Executive Officers (including outside directors), remuneration consists of monthly remuneration and share-based compensation.
+• For directors who also serve as Executive Officers and for Executive Officers, compensation consists of monthly compensation, bonuses, and share-based compensation.
+For directors who do not serve concurrently as Executive Officers (including independent directors (excluding directors who are Audit and Supervisory Committee Members)), compensation consists of monthly compensation and share-based compensation.

 • There is no retirement allowance system.